realpoke/genranks/README.md

 Once you have obtained the required secrets, keys, and IDs for each social media platform, you can add them to your `.env` file.

+## Proprietary Binary Code

+As part of our development process, we are utilizing proprietary binary code for ELO calculation and replay parsing.
+However, to ensure the security of our intellectual property, the actual proprietary binaries are not shared in this repository.
+Instead, we provide dummy binaries that simulate the behavior for development purposes.

+## Contribution

+Contributions to the development of the website are highly valued.
+If you're a team member working on this project, you can contribute to the codebase, testing, bug fixing, and feature implementation.
+The use of dummy binaries helps facilitate collaborative development without exposing the actual proprietary code.

 ---

 **Note:** GenRanks is not affiliated with or endorsed by Electronic Arts Inc. or any of its subsidiaries.